Operation CHAOS

 1967-08-15

 The Central Intelligence Agency's 1967–1974 domestic-surveillance programme, codenamed MHCHAOS and run from the CIA Counter-Intelligence Staff's Special Operations Group under Richard Ober.
-Originated as a Johnson-administration tasking to determine whether the US anti-war movement was substantially influenced by foreign powers; expanded into a large-scale database operation indexing approximately 300,000 Americans and producing intelligence files on approximately 7,200 individuals.
-Terminated 1974 under Director William Colby; substantially documented in the Rockefeller Commission and [Church Committee](/dossiers/church-committee) reports of 1975–76.
+Originated as a Johnson-administration tasking to determine whether the US anti-war movement was meaningfully influenced by foreign powers; expanded into a large-scale database operation indexing approximately 300,000 Americans and producing intelligence files on approximately 7,200 individuals.
+Terminated 1974 under Director William Colby; documented in the Rockefeller Commission and [Church Committee](/dossiers/church-committee) reports of 1975–76.

 0:00 / 0:00

-Audio readout of this dossier.
+Audio readout of this entry.

 Background